jrfnl/Debug-Bar-Constants/readme.txt

 = 1.5.0.3 (2016-01-13) =
 * Fix very minor layout inconsistency in combination with Twenty-Sixteen theme.
+* Updated the pretty print class to v1.5.2.

 = 1.5.0.2 (2016-01-10) =
 * Fix weird table layout on front-end in combination with Twenty-Sixteen theme.